MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-get-data-real-time-hub.md

 ## Prerequisites

-* You must have a reflex item already created.
+* You must have an activator already created.
-* You can connect to Real-Time Hub events from an empty reflex item.
+* You can connect to Real-Time Hub events from an empty activator.
-* You can connect to Real-Time Hub events from a reflex item that already has events flowing into it.
+* You can connect to Real-Time Hub events from an activator that already has events flowing into it.

 ### Browse Real-Time Hub from [!INCLUDE [fabric-activator](../includes/fabric-activator.md)]

-To browse Real-Time Hub items from a reflex, select **Get data** from the toolbar as shown in the following image.
+To browse Real-Time Hub items from an activator, select **Get data** from the toolbar as shown in the following image.

 :::image type="content" source="media/activator-get-data-real-time-hub/data-activator-real-time-hub-01.png" alt-text="Screenshot of get data from Real-Time Hub.":::